 How Much Does an Extended Service Plan Cost?

 The cost of an extended service plan can range from about $300 to $1,500 per year.
 That’s a wide range because extended service plan prices depend on your car’s make, model, age, and mileage, as well as your location.

 Two of our top-rated extended service plan providers are Endurance and CARCHEX.
-In our research, we found Endurance to offer the best coverage on the market, and CARCHEX provides the best service to customers.
+In our research, we found Endurance to offer the Best Coverage on the market, and CARCHEX was recognized as Best for Used Cars.
 We reached out to both for quotes for a 2017 Ford Explorer with 45,000 miles.